Professional, Dedicated Staff

 Shirley’s Master’s degree is in Christian Education, and her 40 years of experience as church/school worker (plus wife and mother) have come in handy.
 She began with KCEA on a part-time basis, and this grew to a full-time commitment by the late 1980’s.
 With KCEA, she serves as the office manager and specializes in administering the student and staff-oriented programs of the Association.

-Michael came to minister on a full-time basis in 2009.
+Michael came to minister in 2009.
 His education includes a Master’s degree in Library and Information Science and a Master’s degree in History.
 He has a lifetime of knowledge of KCEA’s activities and programs and a decade of experience as a collegiate librarian.
 He continues to serve through his strengths in research, legislative and legal issues, and student programs.

 Mary ministers in KCEA on a part-time basis, especially assisting staff with the many aspects of preparing for and reviewing student programs.
 With a doctorate in American Studies and a Master’s degree in European History, her knowledge and teaching experience in Christian education at the high school and collegiate levels brings a wide range of background experiences to apply when working on KCEA activities.

 Nathan lends his academic degree and expertise in accounting to handle the details of KCEA’s bookkeeping and checkwriting.
-Nathan was involved in KCEA throughout his childhood and teen years.
+Nathan was involved in KCEA throughout his childhood and teen years, and earned a Bachelor’s degree in accounting.
 He began serving in KCEA in 2016.
+He actively serves in his local church as song leader, Sunday School teacher, and church treasurer.